psJvictor/psJvictor/README.md

 ### Hi there, my name is João Victor 👋

-## I'm on my last year of my bachelors in Information Systems on FIAP!!
+## I recently graduated on my bachelors in Information Sistems !!

-- 🌱 I’m currently learning everything i can 🤣
+- 🌱 I’m currently learning everything i can, but im focusing in cloud solutions and machine learning projects.
-- 👯 I’m actually working on Management Solutions and looking to colaborate with other people to evolve my skills
+- 👯 I’m actually working as an Data Engeneer at Banco Bradesco and looking to colaborate with other people to evolve my skills
 - 🥅 2022 Goals: Update this profile with some of my paralel projects & conclude all incomplete projects.

 ### Connect with me: